MihirPatel20/generate-context/README.md

 <actual file content>
 END FILE CONTENT

----
 ```

 👉 This format is designed for LLMs to easily parse and understand multi-file context.
+✅ Easy to parse
+✅ No YAML or JSON headaches
+✅ Perfect for LLM context injection

 ## 💡 Why this tool?

-LLMs work best when you provide context from your actual code/files in a structured way.
+LLMs work way better when you feed them clean, structured context from your codebase.
-This tool simplifies packaging your project files as clean input for AI agents, embeddings, or few-shot prompt chains.
+`generate-context` helps you package your files into simple, predictable formats for:

+- AI agents
+- Embeddings
+- Prompt chains
+- Fine-tuning data prep
+- Code summarization pipelines

-## 🤝 Contributions Welcome!
+## 🤝 Contribute

-Feel free to open issues or PRs if you wanna improve or extend the tool.
+Got ideas?
+Found bugs?
+Issues, PRs, and feedback are always welcome

 Made with ❤️ by Mihir Patel